 PIERRE AUGUSTE RENOIR

-Renoir studied in the studio of the academic artist Charles Gleyre in the 1860s.
-It was here that Renoir became great friends with Claude Monet, Frédéric Bazille and Alfred Sisley, with whom he established the Impressionist movement.
-These artists began to paint directly from nature en plein air with rapid, textured brushstrokes that sparkled with colour and light.
+In 1862 Renoir enrolled in evening courses of anatomy and drawing at the École des Beaux-Arts and begun painting lessons in the studio of the academic artist Charles Gleyre.
+It was here that Renoir met Claude Monet, Frédéric Bazille and Alfred Sisley, with whom he established the Impressionist movement.
+The future Impressionists did not agree with the academic style of their teacher, sharing instead a common pursuit of an art that was free from past traditions.
+Influenced by Gustave Courbet, the students began to take trips to Fontainebleau to paint directly from nature in the open air with rapid, textured brushstrokes that sparkled with colour and light.